Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 - Nutrition - this page displays a Nutrition Plan available for subscription.
    - Registared users can purchase the plan clicking on "Subscribe" button where redirects the user to the "Stripe checkout".
-   - For anonimous users it displays a "Subscribe" button where redirects the user to the "Register"page.
+   - For anonymous users it displays a "Subscribe" button where redirects the user to the "Register"page.
    - For superusers it displays an "Edit" button where redirects to the "Edit Plan"page.

 - Products - this page displays all products:
    - it can be filtered by category, price, rating or show all products
    - There is a search input where the user can search keyword found on product name or product description
    - Also users can sort products by price (low to high or high to low), rating (low to high or high to low), name (A-Z or Z-a) and category (A-Z or Z-a).
-   - Users, anonimous users and superuser can see the same content described above.
+   - Users, anonymous users and superuser can see the same content described above.

 - Products Details - this page displays product details such as produc name, rating, category, price, size, quantity and a button "buy" which redirect the user to the "shop bag" page.
    - Registared users can purchase the plan clicking on "Subscribe" button where redirects the user to the "Stripe checkout".
-   - For anonimous users it displays the same content.
+   - For anonymous users it displays the same content.
    - For superusers it displays the same content described above plus an "Edit" button where redirects to the "Edit Product"page.

 - User Profile - this page displays the user profile details, Order history and a Weekly Nutritional Plan detail (for subscribers only).